tbftn/checkmk_plugins/netextreme_dom/README.md

 #### WATO options
 - Input Power (RX)/ Output Power (TX)
   - Use devices levels (The state of the DOM is calculated using the thresholds from the device.
-Use 'show port <port> transceiver information detail' to see the thresholds in the cli)
+Use `show port <port> transceiver information detail` to see the thresholds in the cli)
   - Use the following levels (Custom thresholds or no thresholds)

 ![wato](img/wato.png?raw=true "sample ruleset")